For those attempting to learn through the power of the Internet

 I studied on my own for about a year and a half and managed to chant a hymn from Byzantine notation in matins a handful of times.
 When I moved back to Pittsburgh and started chanting with chanters that chanted from Byzantine notation I learned much more quickly.
 Teaching yourself is a very difficult way to learn.
 Prior to teaching yourself you should ask around at all of the nearby churches to see if there is a chanter that could teach you.
 If you can't find anyone then here are my suggestions to study on your own.

-Read the background information links on my resources page.
+Read the background information links on my Helpful Links page.
 Read anything that isn't over your head.
 If you don't understand it come back to it later.

 Listening to good recordings is absolutely necessary for you to learn on your own.
 I'm working on some recommendations.

 - Learn the Greek letters that are associated with parallage (ni pa vou...) and ison.
 Learn them going up and down one, up and down two and so on.
 The Greek Letter Card games will help.
 This is important to do prior to chanting on parallage so that you can focus on reading notation and getting the pitches correct instead of having to think about whether you should say vou or ga.

 - Learn to chant on parallage but not reading from byzantine notation.
 I recommend learning the Nightly Ni with hand sings and playing some of the other Ni Pa Vou Card games (these games need to be updated).
 By learning the Nightly Ni you will learn the intonations for Modes 1, 4, Plagal of the 1st, and Plagal of the 4th as well as learn how zo changes within the Diatonic scale.